 Voice of HH Sheikha Hissa bint Hamdan Bin Rashid Al Maktoum

 Sheikha Hissa, a passionate horsewoman and writer, is the author of Tajaarub: From a Horsewoman’s Journey, which explores the powerful connection between humans and horses.
 She has led her teams of horses in practices and trainings in both England and Dubai.
-In her position as Goodwill Ambassador for the Gulf Region she is committed to making a real difference in the lives of young people.
+In her position as Goodwill Ambassador for the Middle East Region she is committed to making a real difference in the lives of young people.